browsercat/playwright-automation-starter/README.md

 npm run dev
 ```

-Whoa, you scraped BrowserCat!
+Whoa, you scraped the BrowserCat website!
+Nice!
 And you generated an image, a PDF, and a video in `./.output`.
 Sweet.

 To tweak the behavior, edit `src/automate.ts`.
 And watch for changes with: